Isle of Wight Guru

 Parking on the Isle of Wight

-In my view, the 'tourist parking permit' is poor value unless you use it constantly for a week.
-As of 2021, seven days will cost you £52.90 which is £7.55 per day.
-Paying as you park will cost £9 for 6-10 hours so you would have to use it every single day to make even a small saving (as an aside, my brother recently left his car at Heathrow for less than it would have cost to leave it in Bonchurch).
-The only real reason to get one is to avoid the hassle of finding loose change but you can use Pay By Phone to avoid that.
+Paying as you park will cost about £12 for 6-10 hours so you would have to use it every single day to make even a small saving (as an aside, my brother left his car at Heathrow for less than it would have cost to leave it in Bonchurch).
+The permit isn't valid in various popular locations, including the car park at The Needles.

-We wrote a blog about our experiences of parking in Shanklin and found that the permit would have cost us more money than pay as you go.
+a blog about our experiences of parking in Shanklin and found that the permit would have cost us more money than pay as you go.

 People with excessive time on their hands (prisoners, people stuck in lifts etc.) might like to read our exceedingly dull comparison of parking prices in different seaside resorts.